Celebrating American Pharmacist Month At Alto

 They’re also here to teach you!
 Our pharmacists are happy to chat on the phone for however long you need to offer individualized support.
 Many customers use these one-on-one consultations to learn how to give themselves injections as part of fertility treatment or diabetes management or to confirm special storage or dosing instructions, but our pharmacists are happy to share their expertise on any question related to your prescriptions or health needs.

 For example, did you know that our pharmacists are experts on managing side effects?
 As a bridge between you and your doctor, our pharmacists review all of your current medications to identify any potential symptoms or medication interactions, and they’re available to talk through any questions or concerns.

 Lawmakers in several states have recognized the accessibility of pharmacists and their potential to play an even larger role in healthcare, specifically in the HIV prevention space.
 California became the first state to allow pharmacists to prescribe HIV prevention medication like pre-exposure prophylaxis (PrEP) and post-exposure prophylaxis (PEP) in 2019, and Colorado became the second in November 2020.
-Pharmacists at Alto’s California locations are able to prescribe PrEP and PEP, and we’re currently working to bring the service to our Colorado location.

 “As healthcare providers in the community, there is a big opportunity for us as pharmacists to play a critical role in HIV prevention and help increase accessibility to medications like PrEP and PEP,” explains Susan Sun, Specialty Pharmacist.
 “It’s been wonderful to see growing recognition of a pharmacist’s impact even outside of the healthcare community, and the recent legislation that allows pharmacists to prescribe in some states is just a start.
 It’s a privilege for pharmacists to be a part of these exciting changes and make HIV prevention easier for others.”